mgzmgzmgzmgzmgz/fetch-rewards-ui-front-end/README.md

 Then cd into the project folder and run "sudo npm i"

-Then run SSR mode locally use "sudo npm run dev:ssr"
+Then run SSR mode locally using "sudo npm run dev:ssr"

 You should eventually get a message that the app is being served to localhost:4200, and is ready to be viewed in your browser